How to Safely Ship Trading Cards in 2026 (Pokemon, Baseball, TCG)

 - Order: Stack your cards in the exact order of your submission form to speed up the process.

-Expert Warning: Many collectors ask if they can pay a store to pack for them.
-You can let them handle the outer shipping box, but NEVER let a store employee handle the raw card or the sleeving process.
+Many collectors ask if they can pay a store to pack for them.
+You can let them handle the outer shipping box, but never let a store employee handle the raw card or the sleeving process.
 They are not trained for collectibles.
 Pack the inner safety box yourself, seal it, and hand that to the professional packer.

 To insure your cards, simply sign up on Secursus and fill out the brief insurance form before shipping.